-Rhythm's Integration API makes it easy to update Rhythm by pulling in data from other systems automatically.
+Rhythm's Zapier connector makes it easy to update Rhythm by pulling in data from other systems automatically.

 How to Work with Zapier